expra-frankfurt/wise25/lecture/content/writing.md

 <big>**Rule 2: Write for readers who don’t know your work**</big>

 Your writing should be clear and easy to understand for a **naïve reader** (a psychologist who is not from the specific field your project is located in).
-This includes defining specific/technical **terms**, avoiding abbreviations and acronyms (unless common, such as RT or ms) and, maybe most importantly, **making your reader care** about your work (why is it important?).
+This includes defining specific/technical terms, avoiding abbreviations and acronyms (unless common, such as RT or ms) and, maybe most importantly, **making your reader care about your work** (why is it important?).

 <big>**Rule 3: The context-content-conclusion scheme**</big>

 Each good story consists of three parts: Beginning, Body and Ending.
 The Beginning sets up the **context** (problem) for the story, the Body provides the **content** of the story and in the Ending, the problem finds its **conclusion**.

 If either part is missing, you will get different responses from your readers.
 If you tell someone your story and their response is “Why was I told that?”, it indicates that your story did not provide sufficient contextual information in the beginning.
 If they are sceptical and ask “Why should I believe that?”, it indicates that the content in the Body was not sufficient to convince them.
 If they simply ask "So what?", they did not understand the conclusion provided in the Ending.

 The context-content-conclusion scheme should be applied at different levels of your writing: